![]() |

 stores or accumulates pesticides, fertilizers, or road oils for purposes of commercial application or for distribution to retail sales outlets; or stores or accumulates at any time more than 50,000 pounds of any de-icing agent; or

-is utilized for handling livestock waste or for treating domestic wastewaters other than private sewage disposal systems as defined in the Private Sewage Disposal Licensing Act [225 ILCS 225].
-(Section 3.60 of the Environmental Protection Act [415 ILCS 5/3.60])
+is utilized for handling livestock waste or for treating domestic wastewaters other than private sewage disposal systems as defined in the Private Sewage Disposal Licensing Act.
+(Section 3.355 of the Environmental Protection Act)

 "Pressure Grouting" means the placement of grout by a method using positive pressure.

 "Private Water System" means any supply which provides water for drinking, culinary, and sanitary purposes and serves an owner-occupied single family dwelling.
-(Section 9(a)(5) of the Illinois Groundwater Protection Act [415 ILCS 55/9(a)(5)])
+(Section 9(a)(5) of the Illinois Groundwater Protection Act)

-"Public Water System" means a system for the provision to the public of piped water for human consumption, if the system has at least 15 service connections or regularly serves an average of at least 25 individuals daily at least 60 days per year.
+"Public Water System" means a system for the provision to the public of water for human consumption through pipes or other constructed conveyances, if the system has at least 15 service connections or regularly serves an average of at least 25 individuals daily at least 60 days per year.
+A public water system is either a community water system (CWS) or a non-community water system (non-CWS).
 The term "public water system" includes any collection, treatment, storage or distribution facilities under control of the operator of such system and used primarily in connection with such system and any collection or pretreatment storage facilities not under such control which are used primarily in connection with such system.
-(Section 9(a)(6) of the Illinois Groundwater Protection Act [415 ILCS 55/9(a)(6)])
+(Section 9(a)(6) of the Illinois Groundwater Protection Act)

-"Pumping Water Level" means the elevation of the water surface in a well when water is discharged by pumping.
+"Pumping Water Level" means the depth of the water surface in a well from the ground surface, top of casing or other established datum when water is discharged by pumping.

 "Semi-Private Water System" means a water supply which is not a public water system, yet which serves a segment of the public other than an owner-occupied single family dwelling.
-(Section 9(a)(7) of the Illinois Groundwater Protection Act [415 ILCS 55/9(a)(7)])
+(Section 9(a)(7) of the Illinois Groundwater Protection Act)

 "Site" means any location, place, tract of land, and facilities, including but not limited to buildings, and improvements used for purposes subject to regulation under the Environmental Protection Act.
-(Section 3.43 of the Environmental Protection Act [415 ILCS 5/3.43])
+(Section 3.460 of the Environmental Protection Act)

-"Tremie Method" means an industry method of applying grout to the annular space by pumping grout through a pipe that is inserted into the annular space to fill the space with grout from the bottom upward until the annular opening is filled or to the point of pitless adapter attachment.
+"Tremie Method" means pumping grout through a pipe that is inserted into the annular space to fill the space from the bottom upward to the ground surface or to the point of pitless adapter attachment.

-"Unconsolidated Formation" means a geological formation above bedrock such as sand or gravel which is caving in nature.
+"Unconsolidated Formation" means a geological formation above bedrock, such as sand or gravel, that is caving in nature.

 "Undesirable Water" means water that contains contamination that exceeds Class I Groundwater Standards adopted in the Groundwater Quality Standards Code (35 Ill.
 Adm.
 Code 620, Subpart B).

 "Unit" means any device, mechanism, equipment, or area (exclusive of land utilized only for agricultural production).
-(Section 3.62 of the Environmental Protection Act [415 ILCS 5/3.62])
+(Section 3.515 of the Environmental Protection Act)

-"Water Bearing Formation" means any geologic formation which contains water.
+"Water-Bearing Formation" means any geologic formation that contains water.

 "Well Cap" means that portion of the pitless well adapter used to enclose the atmospheric termination of the casing, which shall overlap the top of the casing extension with a downward flange.